Last updated on July 1, 2026

 Iโ€™d love to slap Doubling Season on a stick!
 Okay, Vorinclex, Monstrous Raider doesnโ€™t help token decks, but itโ€™s a wonderful card for counter decks; it gets around the Seasonโ€™s biggest weakness (it doesnโ€™t impact the board) while providing a mild stax effect.
 It applies multiple forms of pressure, with a very achievable mana cost given weโ€™re in green.

-#23.
+#27.
 Eternal Witness

 Eternal Witness

 Eternal Witness is very flexible, being able to return any card from your graveyard to your hand (most cards with this effect are selective).
-Itโ€™s also a human, one of MTGโ€™s main creature types, and you can exploit Eternal Witness in many ways with loops and combos.
+Itโ€™s also a human, and you can exploit Eternal Witness in many ways with loops and combos.
 Basically, if your deck has green and a graveyard component, Eternal Witness will be there and will generate value.

-#22.
+#26.
 Lotus Cobra

 Lotus Cobra

 Lotus Cobra is a lowly 2/1 snake but it can go wild with fetch lands and landfall triggers.
 Playing Lotus Cobra on turn 2 will give you enough ramp ammunition to cast 4- or 5-drops the next turn with ease, and it scales very well with ramp effects that put lands into play.
-It also generates mana from any color, effectively fixing your colors.
+It also generates mana of any color, effectively fixing your colors.

-#21.
+#25.
 Arbor Elf

 Arbor Elf